What is heart-healthy eating?

 - Eat more fruits and vegetables and other high-fiber foods.

-- Choose foods that are low in saturated fat, trans fat, and cholesterol.
+- Choose foods that are low in saturated fat and trans fat.

-- Limit salt and alcohol.
+- Limit sodium, alcohol, and added sugar.

 To put these guidelines into action, see:

 The DASH diet is a good choice for people who have high blood pressure.
 DASH stands for Dietary Approaches to Stop Hypertension.
 Hypertension is high blood pressure.